tuii05/Orderbook-Simulation/README.md

-## OrderBook Simulation in C++
+## Order Book Simulation in C++

-The orderbook can be started with `Main.exe`.
+The program can be started with `Main.exe`.
 You can modify anything in the code, but after that you need to start `CreateNewMain.bat` to verify your new changes.

-The orderbook has the following built-in features:
+The order book has the following built-in features:

 - Supports Market and Limit orders and handles them properly based on FIFO algorithm (price, time priority).
 - Contains the following implemented Time-in-Force types: GoodTillCancel, FillAndKill.